Can’t Hear Anyone In Valorant? Try these Solutions

 Take care of yourself, my friend.
 See you.

-Please ensure that your telecommunication authority or any other Internet-related regulatory authority has allowed proper access to video game servers.
-You can also try to change your DNS server to either Google or Cloudflare, which in many cases helps the overall Internet access and stable connectivity.
-We have discussed this thoroughly below.
+Please ensure that your telecommunication authority or any other Internet-related regulatory body allows access to video game servers.
+You can also try changing your DNS server to Google or Cloudflare, which often improves overall connectivity and stability.
+We discuss this in detail below.

 1. Valorant In-Game Settings

-The first thing to troubleshoot is to check if your Valorant in-game settings are configured properly, as often, it is the most common cause behind the voice bug.
-Make sure that you have in-game Valorant settings configured optimally and have selected the right Input/Output devices by following the steps below:
+The first thing to check is your Valorant in-game settings, as this is often the most common cause of the voice bug.
+Make sure your audio settings are configured correctly and that you’ve selected the right input/output devices.

 Valorant In-Game Voice Chat Settings